How To Handle The Rolling Phase

 You put your sweet baby down on their back, leave the room and check the monitor…

-Your little one flipped to their tummy.
-They appear stuck and they are crying mad about.
+Your baby keeps rolling to their tummy and crying.
+They appear stuck and they are mad about it.
 Cue panic!

 “Safe sleep says all sleep happens on the back!
 I’ve got to rush in there and flip her back over!”

-Then you leave the room and the same thing happens again and again and again.
+Then you leave the room and your baby keeps rolling, again and again and again.

 This situation leaves parents saying “how do I handle the rolling phase and keep her safe!?”